 Estates and Probate

 When a person dies after preparing a Will it may be necessary to probate or prove the Will.
 The Will is the operative instrument that provides for the transfer of the decedent's assets that do not automatically pass to another by means such as the operation of law, i.e. joint ownership.
 Nassau estate lawyers, as well as estate attorneys throughout the state, often see situations where a person dies and all assets are payable to named beneficiaries listed on a retirement account or a life insurance policy.
 Similarly, assets may be held jointly with others.
 In these cases it is not necessary to probate a decedent's Will since all assets can be collected without Court authorization.
 However, it may still be necessary to pay estate taxes.
-A Suffolk estate tax attorney or other New York estate lawyer should be consulted to help with these situations.
+A New York City estates and probate lawyer should be consulted to help with these situations.
 A proceeding in the New York Surrogate's Court called a probate proceeding must be commenced and completed in which the Court needs to be satisfied that the paper filed as the Last Will is authentic according to the applicable statutes and rules.
 Probate estates require a lot of attention.

 Probate estate proceedings typically require detailed information regarding the decedent's family and assets.
 The proceeding may involve issues dealing with proof of kinship, capacity of the decedent, Will contests, undue influence, spousal rights of election and the proper signing of the Will.
 At the conclusion of a successful probate proceeding Letters Testamentary are issued by the Court to the estate Executor who is then authorized to administer the decedent's estate.